Accounting Major at Shady Grove

 Go here for more information about the Robert H. Smith School of Business's undergraduate program at the Shady Grove campus in Montgomery County, Maryland.

 Accounting, in a limited sense, is the analysis, classification, and recording of financial events and the reporting of the results of such events for an organization.
 In a broader sense, accounting consists of all financial systems for planning, controlling, and appraising performance of an organization.
 Accounting includes among its many facets: financial planning, budgeting, accounting systems, financial management controls, financial analysis of performance, financial reporting, internal and external auditing, and taxation.
 The accounting curriculum provides an educational foundation for careers in public accounting and management, whether in private business organizations, government or nonprofit agencies, or consulting.
-Two tracks are provided: The Public Accounting Track leading to the CPA (Certified Public Accounting) and the Management Accounting/Consulting Track.
-Please note: Currently, only the Public Accounting track is available.
+Two tracks are provided: The Public Accounting Track leading to the CPA (Certified Public Accounting) and the Business and Accounting Advisory Track for students who are pursuing careers in business and accounting that do not require the student to be CPA Exam eligible.

 Program Learning Outcomes